-This SEN Information Report should be read alongside our SEND Policy which explains in more detail the School's Graduated Response to SEND as specified in the 2014 SEND Code of Practice.
+This SEND Information Report should be read alongside our SEND Policy which explains in more detail the School's Graduated Response to SEND as specified in the 2014 SEND Code of Practice.
 This report has been produced through a consultation process with our key stakeholders including pupils, parents/carers, staff and governors.
 Focus groups considered presentation, completeness of information and accessibility.
 The process of review is undertaken annually.

-The school day runs from 8.15a.m. for an 8.30a.m. start to 3.00 p.m.
-The day is split into five one hour lessons with a 20 minute morning break and a 40 minute lunch break.
+The school day runs from 8.15am for an 8.30am start to 3.00pm.
+The day is split into five, hour long lessons with a 20 minute morning break and a 40 minute lunch break.
 We run a 2-week timetable.
 Average class size is 25-30 pupils in Key Stage 3 & 4; but often smaller in Key Stage 5.
 Classes are in ability sets for some subjects and mixed ability for others; this varies for different year groups.

-Our SEN Information Report follows, divided into a series of questions with responses to help explain the SEN provision available for students at Charles Darwin School:
+Our SEND Information Report follows, divided into a series of questions with responses to help explain the SEND provision available for students at Charles Darwin School:

 Who should I contact to discuss the concerns or needs of my child?
-Subject Teacher He/She is responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
+Subject Teacher He/she is responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
 Checking on the progress of your child and identifying, planning and delivery of any additional support.
 Contributing to devising personalised learning plans to prioritise and focus on the next steps required for your child to improve learning.
 Applying the school's SEND policy.
 If you have concerns about your child you should speak to your child's subject teacher/form tutor first.
-You may then be directed to the SENCO Special Educational Needs Coordinator She is responsible for: (SENCO) Mrs A Woodcock Email: AWo@cdarwin.com Coordinating provision for children with SEND and developing the school's SEND policy Ensuring that parents are: Involved in supporting their child's learning and access Kept informed about the range and level of support offered to their child Included in reviewing how their child is doing Consulted about planning successful movement (transition) to a new class or school Liaising with a range of agencies outside of the school who can offer advice and support to help pupils overcome any difficulties Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.
+You may then be directed to the SENCO Special Educational Needs Coordinator She is responsible for: (SENCO) Ms Foy-Smith Email: mfo@cdarwin.com Coordinating provision for children with SEND and developing the school's SEND policy Ensuring that parents are: Involved in supporting their child's learning and access Kept informed about the range and level of support offered to their child Included in reviewing how their child is doing Consulted about planning successful movement (transition) to a new class or school Liaising with a range of agencies outside of the school who can offer advice and support to help pupils overcome any difficulties Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.
 At Charles Darwin we do not have an Assistant or Deputy SENCO.
-Head Teacher: He is responsible for: Mr S Chotai Email: jho@cdarwin.com The day to day management of all aspects of the school, including the provision made for pupils with SEND SEN Governor: She is responsible for: Mrs S Wilson Email: enquiries@cdarwin.com Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEND across the school.
+Head Teacher: He is responsible for: Mr S Chotai Email: jho@cdarwin.com The day to day management of all aspects of the school, including the provision made for pupils with SEND SEND Governor: Email: enquiries@cdarwin.com Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEND across the school.